Future of uncompleted Habitat House is unclear - Farmville

 The home construction project known as the “Birdhouse Build” broke ground in early 2018.
 A press release from Habitat in November 2017 said the project was a collaboration between Piedmont Habitat, leaders and students of Prince Edward County Public Schools (PECPS), and Fuqua School, along with volunteers and community leaders.
 The name “Birdhouse Build” was because PECPS and Fuqua School have an eagle and falcon as mascots, respectively.

-Jayne Johnson, executive director of Piedmont Habitat, seemed to indicate the applicants for the home fell through in a statement from the organization, but did not explain why the home remains unfinished almost three years after constriction began.
+Jayne Johnson, executive director of Piedmont Habitat, seemed to indicate the applicants for the home fell through in a statement from the organization, but did not explain why the home remains unfinished almost three years after construction began.

 “Piedmont Habitat for Humanity works closely with every homeowner to ensure they have the necessary tools and resources to build a stable and secure future for themselves and their families,” Johnson said.
 “Habitat homeowners are selected based on their need for a decent and safe home, a willingness to partner, and an ability to pay an affordable mortgage.
 Applicant deselection may occur when a future homeowner is unable to continue to meet the selection criteria listed above.
 This is rare and will always be a last resort if all other options have been exhausted.”